 This constitutional mandate has spawned a number of legislation aimed at shielding our children against most forms of abuse, neglect and exploitation.
 However, the inadequacy of our laws becomes apparent in the case of street children, which continue to be a large societal blot in our efforts to safeguard the welfare of the youth.
-In fact, estimates in 1998 by the Department Social Welfare and Development (DSWD) reveal that around 220,000 street children roam the country's 65 major cities.
+Estimates by the Council for the Welfare of Children (CWC) reveal that there are around 250,000 street children in the country1.
 The number could be more at present and no single government program seems to address the problem effectively.